awsdocs/amazon-s3-userguide/doc_source/aws-usage-report-understand.md

 1. When objects that are archived to the S3 Glacier or S3 Glacier Deep Archive storage class are deleted, overwritten, or transitioned to a different storage class before the minimum storage commitment has passed, which is 90 days for S3 Glacier or 180\-days for S3 Glacier Deep Archive, there is a prorated charge per gigabyte for the remaining days\.

-1. For objects that are in S3 Intelligent\-Tiering, S3 Standard\-IA, or S3 One Zone\-IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days, there is a prorated charge per gigabyte for the remaining days\.
+1. For objects that are in S3 Standard\-IA or S3 One Zone\-IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days, there is a prorated charge per gigabyte for the remaining days\.

 1. For small objects \(smaller than 128 KB\) that are in S3 Standard\-IA or S3 One Zone\-IA storage, when they are deleted, overwritten, or transitioned to a different storage class prior to 30 days, there is a prorated charge per gigabyte for the remaining days\.

-1. There is no minimum billable object size for objects in the S3 Intelligent\-Tiering storage class, but objects that are smaller than 128 KB are not eligible for auto\-tiering and are always charged at the rate for the S3 Intelligent\-Tiering frequent access tier\.
+1. There is no minimum billable object size for objects in the S3 Intelligent\-Tiering storage class\.
+Objects that are smaller than 128 KB are not monitored or eligible for auto\-tiering\.
+Smaller objects are always stored in the S3 Intelligent\-Tiering Frequent Access tier\.

 ## Tracking Operations in Your Usage Reports<a name="aws-usage-report-understand-operations"></a>